CITY OF BUDA DECLARES STAGE 1 WATER RESTRICTIONS

 Stage 1 Water Allowances and Restrictions

 Under Stage 1 restrictions, City of Buda water customers must abide by a twice-per-week outdoor irrigation schedule.
-Outdoor irrigation (automatic sprinklers and hose end sprinkler systems) is prohibited between the hours of 10 a.m. and 7 p.m.
+Outdoor irrigation (automatic hand hose end sprinkler systems) is restricted between the hours of 10 a.m. and 7 p.m. on the customer’s designated watering day.
 Odd-numbered residential addresses may water on Wednesday and/or Saturday, while even-numbered residential addresses may water on Thursday and/or Sunday.
 Commercial, mixed-use and multifamily customers may water on Tuesday and/or Friday.
 It is recommended that outdoor watering be limited to one of the permitted water days each week in order to promote conservation.

 Additional Stage 1 water allowances and restrictions are included below: